Privacy Policy

 Legal and operational requirements determine how long we retain your information.
 For example, we are required to hold some types of information to fulfil our statutory obligations under health and safety or tax law, and other data to meet contractual obligations for our research funding grants.

-In general, we will keep records of financial donors for at least seven years, to meet our requirements for any financial or Gift Aid audit from HMRC.
+In general, we will keep records of financial donors for seven years, to meet our requirements for any financial or Gift Aid audit from HMRC.

-Personal information that we no longer need is securely disposed of and/or anonymised so individuals can no longer be identified.
-Some personal information may be archived for statistical or historical research purposes and this will always be done in compliance with data protection law.
+Personal information that we no longer need is securely disposed of or anonymised so individuals can no longer be identified.

 Who is your personal data shared with?